Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingOdes.md

         MyOdeWithStoppingEvent my_ode_stopping;

 ```

-'''Note:''' ''when a `std::vector`{.cpp} is passed in as an initial condition
+ **Note:** ''when a `std::vector` is passed in as an initial condition
-to a `Solve`{.cpp} call, it gets updated as the solve takes place''.
+ to a `Solve` call, it gets updated as the solve takes place''.
 Therefore, if
 we want to use the same initial condition again, we have to reset it back to 1.0.
 ```cpp
         initial_condition[0] = 1.0;
         solutions = euler_solver.Solve(&my_ode_stopping, initial_condition, 0, 1, 0.01, 0.1);
 ```

 We can check with the solver that it stopped because of the stopping event, rather than because
 it reached to end time.
 ```cpp
         TS_ASSERT(euler_solver.StoppingEventOccurred());
 ```

 Finally, let's print the time of the stopping event (to the nearest dt or so).
 ```cpp
         std::cout << "Stopping event occurred at t="<<solutions.rGetTimes().back()<<"\n";
     }

 ```

-### ODE solving using state variables
+#### ODE solving using state variables

 In this second test, we show how to do an alternative version of ODE solving, which
-does not involve passing in initial conditions and returning an `OdeSolution`{.cpp}.
+does not involve passing in initial conditions and returning an `OdeSolution`.
-The `AbstractOdeSystem`{.cpp} class has a member variable called the ''state variable vector'', which can
+The `AbstractOdeSystem` class has a member variable called the ''state variable vector'', which can
 be used to hold the solution, and will be updated if a particular version of `Solve`
 is called.
 This can be useful for embedding ODE models in a bigger system, since
 the ODE models will then always contain their current solution state.